akikuno/DAJIN/README.md

 <img src="https://github.com/akikuno/DAJIN/blob/master/misc/images/Details.png" width="75%">

-The barcode01 is a wild-type mice as a control, whereas the barcode02 and barcode03 are genome-edited founder mice with a flox knock-in design.
+The barcode01 is a wild-type mouse as a control, whereas the barcode02 and barcode03 are genome-edited founder mice with a flox knock-in design.

-This result shows the most of Nanopore reads of barcode02 are labeled as "intact target" (flox), and indicates the barcode02 is a candidate of the desired homozygous mice.
+This result shows that most Nanopore reads of barcode02 are labeled as "intact target" (flox), and indicates that barcode02 is a candidate for the desired homozygous mice.

 ### Consensus

-The `Conseusus` folder includes FASTA and HTML files which display consensus sequence in each allele.
+The `Conseusus` folder includes FASTA and HTML files that display the consensus sequence in each allele.

-Here is <a href="https://htmlpreview.github.io/?https://github.com/akikuno/DAJIN/blob/master/misc/images/tyr_c140cg.html" target= _blank rel= noopener> an example of DAJIN consensus sequence</a> using the point mutation.
+Here is <a href="https://htmlpreview.github.io/?https://github.com/akikuno/DAJIN/blob/master/misc/images/tyr_c140cg.html" target= _blank rel= noopener> an example of DAJIN's consensus sequence</a> using the point mutation.

 ### BAM